SanicTK2/iidxguide/docs/i_timing.md

 [Use the offset setting in the blue menu to change your visual offset.](/beginner/option2#offset-adjustment)

 Don't fiddle with this too much.
 Once you find a good offset for the environment you play on (particular arcade cabinet or your PC), try to keep the same offset for a while and see if you can get adjust to it.

+## I fixed my options, why do I still get so many SLOWs?

+One explanation is that you are playing charts beyond your typical skill range.
+You should try dropping down to easier charts and see if this is still an issue.

+Other than that, getting SLOWs is usually a result of your settings being wrong.
+You should try to dial in your hi-speed and offset options again.

+## I fixed my options, why do I still get so many FASTs?

+One example is, again, if you are playing charts beyond your skill level; you may end up pressing the buttons way faster than you should be.

+For charts around your skill level -- do note that getting many FASTS is very common!
+Usually this is more of a mindset problem.
+You're at a point where you can read where the notes are, but not quite the spacing between the notes (i.e., the timing of notes).
+This just means you need practice timing.
+Try to listen to the music, the beats (bass / drum lines) and tune yourself to the BPM.

+You might also be used to pressing buttons way earlier if you are coming from other rhythm games.
+Many rhythm games tend to have timing windows skew a bit earlier to compensate for audio and input latency.
+Since IIDX is built around low latency audio, input, and display, the game is able to have more "accurate" timing windows, so the skew is practically non-existent.
+You'll just need to get used to IIDX timing with practice.

 ## What about white number?